UNDER CONSTRUCTION: rewrite CA part

-10-second fix or cyanoacrylate adhesive.
+10-second fix or cyanoacrylate (CA) adhesive.

-Superglue is commonly based on cyanoacrylate, reacting with moisture, which polymerizes the glue.
+Super glue is commonly based on cyanoacrylate, reacting with moisture, which polymerizes the glue.

 You could use an iron with blotting paper to try removing glue even out of cloth.